Virginia Bankers School of Bank Management

 Enrollment for the first-year class is limited to 72 students.

 Applications will be considered by the School Admissions Committee using the above criteria.
 Applicants not admitted will be pre-approved or encouraged to apply the next year assuming they meet the admission requirements.
 Registration materials and an invoice for tuition will be sent to applicants after acceptance into the school.

 Accounting Course Requirement

-In 2021, the VBA will be offering a virtual training on July 14th that will satisfy the requirement for students who need the accounting course.
+The VBA will be offering training that will satisfy the requirement for students who need the accounting course.

 In some instances, the Admissions Committee may recommend/require an accounting course be taken, even if the student has completed a course in the past as a part of admission.
 If there is space available, all incoming first-year students are welcome if they wish to have an accounting refresher.

 The 2022 application will be available in early 2022.

 If you have any questions about the program, please contact Kristen Reid at firstname.lastname@example.org.

 Tuition details for the 2022 session will be available in early 2022.

 The curriculum is designed to provide students with a broad range of skills and knowledge, including: